gungorenu/factorio-frostpunk-theme/Readme.md

 - EASY **Oil Cracking:** water recipes for oil processing and cracking shall be changed to steam
 - EASY **Enable Power Options:** although disabled, the player can enable the power options with this mod, will be a little cheaty but player defines if it is cheat or not

+below are fully hard to do stuff, maybe not so necessary.
+I will not focus on these for real, until to a point that I have time besides other stuff

+- HARD **Prevent Building:** the main idea is to build stuff around furnaces, not outside, if game engine allows then also implement it, not a big deal if Player wants to avoid this rule since power can always be delivered with poles.

 ### Done

 these are done and hopefully will not be broken

+- DONE **Random Spawn Furnace:** spawn a furnace on map, randomly, at initial area and also at map randomly
+- PARTIAL DONE **Clear Area Before Spawn:** this is the case where there are already many cliffs/trees/biters on the area we want to spawn furnace, a clearance is needed first but will not clear everything, only to enable furnace and maybe remnants. so far it worked very well, without any problem
 - DONE **Spawn Infrastructure:** infrastructure about where to spawn what is there, but not the spawning code
 - DONE **Check Furnace Distance:** furnaces should be spawned when reaches a certain distance, so I need to be able to understand how to get distances of two entities
 - DONE **Claim Tool:** all abandoned entities (furnaces etc) must be claimed by player before usage
 - DONE **Furnace Force:** all generated furnaces belong to this force so manipulation is easy
 - DONE **Unclaimed Furnace Activation:** prevent player leeching power from furnace without claim
 - DONE **Settings for Map Entity Generation:** furnace generation settingsm
+- DONE **Signals:** was not intended but the signals were there in unsorted so added them properly

+### Test

+test these and if they work then fine but if not then add fixes

+- **Skipping Spawn:** is this even possible? skipping a tick and spawning getting interrupted? if so then in next chunk generated the system should give a 1 as prob to compensate, would not balance but kind of a compensation

 ### Bugs